 Classification

-In order to streamline the event review/triage process in the future, an experienced analyst can choose to tag/classify the events associated with this filter By doing so, SSP will tag future events that match the filter criteria as “relevant” or “informational,” depending upon the analyst’s selection.
+In order to streamline the event review/triage process in the future, an experienced analyst can choose to tag/classify the events associated with this filter By doing so, Clear NDR will tag future events that match the filter criteria as “relevant” or “informational,” depending upon the analyst’s selection.
 These tags can be used to automate event review/triage and make it easier for a less-experienced analyst to identify events that are relevant for manual review.

 This allows the analyst to easily filter out or search for them in any SIEM (Chronicle, Splunk, Elasticsearch, etc) or data lake using that tag.